Loyalty Day (Argentina): October Days

-General Eduardo Ávalos demanded Perón's resignation, organizing a military show of force in support of this on October 8; the military government, to avoid conflict, accepted, and Perón resigned the next day.
+General Eduardo Ávalos demanded Perón's resignation, organizing a military show of force in support of this on 8 October; the military government, to avoid conflict, accepted, and Perón resigned the next day.

-On October 10, upon Perón's leaving office as vice president, the CGT held a rally in his support in the corner of Peru and Alsina Streets, downtown.
+On 10 October, upon Perón's leaving office as vice president, the CGT held a rally in his support in the corner of Peru and Alsina Streets, downtown.
 He directed himself to the rally, and gave a famous speech in which he detailed an ambitious program to redress labor grievances.
-On October 11 Avalos took over as Minister of War, and that night a meeting was held at the Military Club (Paz Palace) with nearly 300 officers, among whom were about 20 of the Navy, to discuss the course to be followed, including as to whether to retain Farrell as president.
-The assembly decided to send a delegation to meet with Avalos and, indeed, the only points that had agreed was to request the immediate convocation of elections, the appointment of civilian ministers, lifting the siege and the arrest and prosecution of Perón.
+On 11 October Ávalos took over as Minister of War, and that night a meeting was held at the Military Club (Paz Palace) with nearly 300 officers, among whom were about 20 of the Navy, to discuss the course to be followed, including as to whether to retain Farrell as president.
+The assembly decided to send a delegation to meet with Ávalos and, indeed, the only points that had agreed was to request the immediate convocation of elections, the appointment of civilian ministers, lifting the siege and the arrest and prosecution of Perón.
 Concurrently, a senior Senator from the Socialist Party of Argentina, Alfredo Palacios, obtained a Supreme Court ruling against the regime, and when the Paz Palace meeting ended at midnight, a presidential decree calling for elections was announced on the airwaves.

-A meeting of opposition leaders gathered around a Democratic Coordinating Board on October 11.
+A meeting of opposition leaders gathered around a Democratic Coordinating Board on 11 October.
 Emboldened by the course of events, the Army decided to demand that power be handed over to the Supreme Court.
 Historian Félix Luna wrote on the lack of realism that made this decision such a tactical mistake:

-On October 12, after receiving the military delegation, Farrell called for the resignation of all ministers except Avalos; Lima Vernengo was appointed as Minister of the Navy.
+On 12 October, after receiving the military delegation, Farrell called for the resignation of all ministers except Ávalos; Lima Vernengo was appointed as Minister of the Navy.
 At the same time, a demonstration was held around the Paz Palace by the most conservative students, who shouted anti-military slogans and seized the building.
 They demanded the Supreme Court's intervention against Perón and any government decision on his behalf, a position which further unified the latter's base of support.

 When in the afternoon a delegation of civilians took this position to Ávalos, the War Minister considered unacceptable, tried to reassure them and informed them that she will be arrested.
 The delegation returned to inform the protesters, who were still in place, causing visible irritation.
 On several occasions there had been clashes between elements Alliance and students, about nine o'clock that night without any clear explanation of its origin had a violent shootout between police and a group of protesters who threw the one person dead and more than fifty wounded.

 Eva Perón drove on the morning of Thursday the 11th with "Rudi" Freude, son of a friend, and Juan Duarte (brother of Eva Perón) to San Nicolás island first and then to the Delta, leaving Mercante with instructions to cooperate with police, rather than hide".